CrayLabs/SmartSim/doc/ss_logger.rst

       log_to_file("logger.out")

-For the example, we add all log message severities to the script:
+For the example, we add all log functions to the script:

 .. code-block:: python